-Before going into your next accounting interview, be sure to remember the following three principles Enthusiasm, Curiosity, and DON’T be weird!
-Its important to remember those principles prior to beginning the question and answer portion of the interview.
+Before going into your next accounting interview, be sure to remember the following three principles enthusiasm, curiosity, and try not to be weird!
+It is important to remember those principles prior to beginning the question-and-answer portion of the interview.

-When you begin to ask questions about the open position, you’ll want to remember to stick with as many open-ended questions as you can and then be an active listener while the interviewers are responding.
-I always encourage people to look the interviewer in the eye (but, don’t stare), have a light smile (try not to look like the Cheshire cat), nod your head (without being a bobble head), and ask follow-up questions to the response if possible.
+When you begin to ask questions about the open position, you will want to remember to stick with as many open-ended questions as you can and then be an active listener while the interviewers are responding.
+It is important to look the interviewer in the eye, have a light smile, nod your head, and ask follow-up questions to the response if possible.

-Being able to remember and coordinate all of these tasks in your head while remembering the three principles can be a daunting task.
-It takes time to master, so practice with friends and videotape yourself if necessary.
-It also helps when you ask about things that you’re actually curious about like clients in the office, professional development opportunities, community service and group happy hours actually, save that last one for another time.
+Being able to remember and coordinate all these tasks in your head while remembering the three principles can be a daunting task.
+It takes time to master, so practice with friends and record yourself if necessary.
+It also helps when you ask about things that you are curious about like clients in the office, professional development opportunities, and community service.

-Another important point to remember is that its okay to clarify information to which you’re unclear.
-In other words, you can ask the same question to multiple interviewers if it is something that is really important to you.
-However, you should not ask all of the same questions in each interview.
+Another important point to remember is that it is okay to clarify information to which you’re unclear.
+In other words, you can ask the same question to multiple interviewers if it is something that is important to you.
+However, you should not ask all the same questions in each interview.
 The interviewers will find out and it could be a mark against you.

-Below I have outlined several questions that can be used in your next accounting interview.
-Please keep in mind that I haven’t included every possible question that could be asked, but instead chose questions that will help you stand out against your competition.
-Secondly, try not to ask all of the questions below in one interview.
+Below we have outlined several questions that can be used in your next accounting interview.
+Please keep in mind that we have not included every possible question that could be asked, but instead chose questions that will help you stand out against your competition.
+Secondly, try not to ask all the questions below in one interview.
 Try to stick to three or four per interview and follow up with each when appropriate.

 Questions for your next accounting interview:

 - What is an initiative that company management/leadership has been focused on over the last year and how has that affected you and your teams?

 - What type of opportunities does your company have for professional development and training?